 Learn more about IARC.

-Fermilab's Advanced Superconducting Test Accelerator, known as ASTA, is a test bed for cutting-edge particle beam and accelerator research based on superconducting technology.
-ASTA will be unique in the United States as a particle beam research facility based on superconducting radio-frequency technology, on which nearly all proposed future accelerators in the world are based.
+The Fermilab Accelerator Science and Technology Facility, known as FAST, is a test bed for cutting-edge particle beam and accelerator research based on superconducting technology.
+FAST will be unique in the United States as a particle beam research facility based on superconducting radio-frequency technology, on which nearly all proposed future accelerators in the world are based.

 Fermilab is a world leader in the research and development of future particle accelerators, contributing to the design and exploration of the next generation of machines.
 These accelerators, each with its own specialty, would open new windows into our universe, allowing us to view it from as yet unexplored vantages.